ecomfe/fontmin/README.md

 ## Plugins

-The following plugins are bundled with fontmain:
+The following plugins are bundled with fontmin:

 * [glyph](#glyph) — Compress ttf by glyph.